comfora/.github/docs/about.md

 ## F^^k *Generative* AI

-Better known as our **Responsible AI Usage** policy at Comfora, We are committed to not using artificial intelligence for graphical generations (such as AI pictures, videos, nor audio) on any of our **social platforms, community, and websites (docs included).** Art and graphics are the backbone of creativity, and we do not support AI models stealing artists or graphic designers work without payment.
+Better known as our **Responsible AI Usage** policy at Comfora, we are committed to not using artificial intelligence for graphical generations (such as AI pictures, videos, nor audio) on any of our **social platforms, community, and websites (docs included).** Art and graphics are the backbone of creativity, and we do not support AI models stealing artists or graphic designers work without payment.

 However the intelligence of Agentic and Text-Based AI is unparalleled, so thus, **we use AI for the following:**